nduvalhall/simple-pubsub/README.md

 -   Part 1: header ("publish")
 -   Part 2: topic -> this is always a string
 -   Part 3: message -> this is always JSON

+# Limitations
+This server will only work with one worker, if multiple workers are used then only one of the workers will register the incomming connection.
+The solution to this would be to spin up a docker image of redis and use that as the central connection store.
+A data structure that is performant will need to be found to make this fast.